 Explore on foot

-Where to eat with kids
+Where to eat in Queenstown with kids

+After a big day of adventures, you're going to need to fuel up.
 Here are some local family favourites that provide entertainment for the kids and great food and drinks for parents needing a relaxing break.

-- The Fork and Tap, Arrowtown: With a tree hut and play area in the rear of the garden and plenty of outdoor tables complete with heaters and shelter, this is a firm favourite for families all over Queenstown and makes a great pit stop or final destination after an autumnal walk or ride down the riverside.
+- The Fork and Tap, Arrowtown: With a tree hut and play area in the rear of the garden and plenty of outdoor tables complete with heaters and shelter, this is a firm favourite for families all over Queenstown and makes a great pit stop or final destination after a walk or ride down the riverside.

 - The Crown Pub and Beer Garden, 5 Mile Frankton: A dedicated indoor playroom gives this British pub-inspired restaurant its family-friendly credentials.
 Toys, a TV screen and arcade games in an enclosed room might see you having to drag the kids away to eat - but it could also provide a few golden peaceful moments.

-- The Hayes, Lake Hayes Estate: An outdoor onsite playground and a location next door to a public park makes this spot in a residential neighborhood, close to its namesake lake, a favourite for kids and parents alike.
+- The Hayes, Lake Hayes Estate: An outdoor onsite playground and a location next door to a public park makes this spot in a residential neighbourhood, close to its namesake lake, a favourite for kids and parents alike.

 - Margos, Queenstown CBD: With authentic Mexican food in a bright and colourful upstairs location in the centre of town, Margos will bring a smile to even the most tired child’s dial.
-The kids menu echoes the adult one, with less spice and more cheese, and they even do a kids version of a frozen margarita (a slushie!) to match the adult’s real deal.
+The kid's menu echoes the adult one, with less spice and more cheese, and they even do a kids version of a frozen margarita (a slushie!) to match the adult’s real deal.

 - Farelli's Trattoria, Queenstown CBD: This spot on Steamer Wharf downtown has a quintessential Italian vibe, with checked tablecloths and a bustling, vibrant atmosphere.
 The food caters to all sorts of tastes, with a full vegan menu available as well as a clever kids menu that provides such fussy-kid favourites as plain cheese pizza and pasta without bits.